Rahma-Analytics/Zoomcamp-Assignment-Chapter-2/README.md

 skewed.
 We also say that such a distribution has a long left tail.
 Data sets that show roughly equal trailing off in both directions are called symmetric.

+     Variance and standard deviation:The mean was introduced as a method to describe the center of a data set, and variability in the data is also important.
+Here, we introduce two measures of variability: the variance and the standard deviation.
+Both of these are very useful in data analysis, even though their formulas are a bit tedious to calculate by hand.
+The standard deviation is the easier of the two to comprehend, and it roughly describes how far away the typical observation is from the mean, We call the distance of an observation from its mean its deviation.